 The RAs is for boys in grades 1-12.
 The high school group is also known as High School Baptist Young Men.
 The RA motto is "We are ambassadors for Christ" based on 2nd Corinthians 5:20.
 At ECBC we meet once a week for Bible and missions study and fellowship.
 The counselors believe that interacting with the boys in games, sports and fellowship is needed along with the Bible study to share our relationship with Christ with each young man.
 The boys learn about what it means to accept Christ, to live like Christ, and to share Christ with others around the world.
 In addition to our meetings during the school year, RAs features a special program during the summer and various retreats throughout the year.
 The summer program includes swimming, camping and other outdoor activities.

-ECBC offers an emergency food pantry each Thursday from 10:00-12:00.
-Clients must have a referral from the Cooperative Ministry or the Department of Social Services.
-There is a brief interview, and a church volunteer will talk and pray with them.
+ECBC offers an emergency food pantry each Wednesday from 10:00-12:00.
+Clients must have a referral from Hyatt Park Elementary and must bring their children.
+There is a brief interview, and a church volunteer will talk and pray with the clients.
 Other volunteers prepare bags of items for families.

 Koinonia is a movement of people who seek to be a racially reconciling, healing Presence in the Eau Claire community.
 Anchored in our steadfast dependence on God and one another and through the faithful stewardship of Eau Claire Baptist Church, we aspire to:

 The puppet ministry team is comprised of members of the older youth group.
 The team regularly performs puppet shows and ministry activities for the children's sermon.
 The group has also performed at a reunion for the Baptist Hospital former neonatal parents and children, an elementary school carnival, the State Fair and during nursing home visits.